Bohdan-Khomtchouk/shinyheatmap/README.md

 ## About
 Purpose: To create user-friendly, highly customizable static and interactive biological heatmaps of big datasets in a web browser.

-If you are using `shinyheatmap` in your work, please cite the paper (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0176334) accordingly.
+If you are using `shinyheatmap` in your work, please cite the paper (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0176334).

 ## Citation
 Khomtchouk BB, Hennessy JR, Wahlestedt C: "shinyheatmap: Ultra fast low memory heatmap web interface for big data genomics."  <i>PLoS One</i>.
 2017, 12(5): e0176334.

 ## Funding

-`shinyheatmap` is financially supported by the United States Department of Defense (DoD) through the National Defense Science and Engineering Graduate Fellowship (NDSEG) Program.
+`shinyheatmap` was financially supported (2014-2017) by the United States Department of Defense (DoD) through the National Defense Science and Engineering Graduate Fellowship (NDSEG) Program.
 This research was conducted with Government support under and awarded by DoD, Army Research Office (ARO), National Defense Science and Engineering Graduate (NDSEG) Fellowship, 32 CFR 168a.

 ## Usage (for general public)